camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 **Explicit path**

-One java class, which describe all the Input and Output parameters.
-This is more simple (onely one class), but you have to explicitaly declare all information.
+One java class, which describes all the Input and Output parameters.
+This is more simple (only one class), but you have to explicitly declare all information.
 For example, the input Parameter INPUT_FILENAME must be declared as a String class.
-With the introspection path, Cherry will load the Java definition and find by itself all parameters because they are member of the class.
+With the introspection path, Cherry will load the Java definition and find by itself all parameters because they are members of the class.

 Even in the introspection, you will have to declare more information.
-Cherry required for an Input to have a label and a description.
-You may want to add some cons
+Cherry required Input to have a label and a description.
+You may want to add some control.

 **Introspection path**
-Three java class.
+Three java classes.
 One for the execution, one to declare all Input parameters, and one to declare all Output parameters.

-Attention: the introspection method does not work to integrate a existing connector, because the Input class must extend the AbstractConnectorInput, and must extends the Input class of the connector, and this is not possible in Java to extends 2 class.
+Attention: the introspection method does not work to integrate an existing connector because the Input class must extend the AbstractConnectorInput, and must extend the Input class of the Connector, and this is not possible in Java to extend 2 classes.

 ## Maven
-First step, the connector JAR must be referenced in the Pom.xml
+The first step, the connector JAR must be referenced in the Pom.xml

-The collection must reference in the maven:
+The collection must reference the maven:
 ````
   <properties>
     <java.version>17</java.version>